francosbenitez/francosbenitez/README.md

 👋 Hi!
-I'm Franco, an undergraduate psychology student at University of Buenos Aires (UBA).
+I'm Franco, a psychology student at University of Buenos Aires (UBA).

 📈 Early, my interest toward psychological science brought me to be interested in statistics, methodology, and programming.